NyanDevModding/middleinterface/README.md

 return ISpeakable
 ```
-here, the **ISpeakable interface** has one *mustOverrideMethod* : draw(). you will need to override it while instantiating the interface or implementing it.
+here, the **ISpeakable interface** has one *mustOverrideMethod*:speak(). you will need to override it while instantiating the interface or implementing it.

 two other function are possible :
 the *cantOverrideMethod* for a function that will stay the same all the time and the *overridableMethod*, a method that can be overriden or not